nemonik/hands-on-DevOps/readme.md

 - Again, ignore the "warning: You appear to have cloned an empty repository." warning, cause of course you did.
 - The `git clone` will fail if you did not name your project correctly while in GitLab.

-So, that you do not commit certain files to GitLab when you push, create a `.gitignore` file with your editor with this content
+So, that you do not version control certain files in git, create a `.gitignore` file with your editor with this content

 ```
 # OS-specific